WhatsApp

 Packaging industry guidelines

-Use PET for food, pharma, or high-clarity consumer goods.
+• Use PET for food, pharmaceutical, or high-clarity consumer goods.
 It holds its shape, seals well, and is print-friendly for sharp, colorful designs.

-Use PVC for shrink packaging or anything that needs rigidity and chemical resistance.
+• Use PVC for appropriate packaging applications requiring flexibility and chemical resistance.

 Construction industry standards